Denmark’s Grundfos, Tata Projects tie up for environment, water projects

 This will be done through cooperation and joint ventures in the areas of technology, identification of market and joint business development.
 This MoU is aligned to the ongoing Green Strategic Partnership between Denmark and India.
 The company also unveiled innovative drinking water and dispensing solution in Delhi.
 This affordable solution consists of intelligent pumps that control a membrane treatment system and a dispenser that provides clean and safe drinking water.

-The deal was signed by both the in the presence of Prime Minister of Denmark, Mette Frederiksen and Danish Ambassador to India, Freddy Svane.
+The deal was signed by both the companies in the presence of Prime Minister of Denmark, Mette Frederiksen and Danish Ambassador to India, Freddy Svane.

 Svane said: “This MoU is a good example of how sustainable technology and collaboration can help strengthen the ‘Green Strategic Partnership’ between Denmark and India.
 Both countries are working on a government-to-government level in the strategic sectors of energy, water and environment, urbanisation and Intellectual Property Rights.
 This mutually beneficial arrangement enables Denmark to deliver sustainable solutions to India that will help both countries.”